Michael-B-Li/game-jam/ui/MAIN_MENU.md

 ### Main Menu
 The main menu provides three options:
 - **PLAY** - Starts the game (loads `gun_test.tscn`)
-- **SETTINGS** - Opens the settings menu
+- **SETTINGS** - Opens the settings menu with options for:
+  - HUD Size (50%-200%)
+  - Sound Volume (0%-100%)
+  - Difficulty (Easy/Normal/Hard)
 - **QUIT** - Exits the game

 The menu features animated pixelated red exclamation marks on both sides that fade in and out at different intervals, creating a dynamic warning aesthetic that fits the "ERROR 67" theme.

 ### Settings Menu
-A placeholder settings menu with:
+A fully functional settings menu with:
-- Title display
-- Placeholder content area for future settings
+- **HUD Size** slider - Adjust UI scale from 50% to 200%
+- **Sound Volume** slider - Control master audio from 0% to 100%
+- **Difficulty** dropdown - Choose Easy, Normal, or Hard
 - **BACK** button to return to main menu
+- Settings are automatically saved to `user://settings.cfg`

 ## Setup